JocysCom/VsAiCompanion/README.md

 <table>
   <tr>
     <td width="200"><img alt="Tasks" src="Documents/Images/JocysComVsAiCompanion_Tasks.png"></td>
     <td>AI Companion is a tool that answers questions, analyzes project files, and enhances productivity.
 It simplifies the creation of custom, fine-tuned AI models that can function as chatbots or virtual employees.
 AI Companion can run as a standalone portable application or as a Visual Studio extension.
 Extension version can also be installed and updated via Visual Studio Extension Manager.
-It's a free, open-source project for people with an <a href="https://platform.openai.com">OpenAI API</a> (GPT-3/4, Davinci) or xAI Grok API subscription or those running OpenAI API compatible models on their local machine (<a href="https://gpt4all.io">GPT4All</a>), on-premises, or on Azure Cloud.</td>
+It's a free, open-source project for people with an <a href="https://platform.openai.com">OpenAI API</a> (GPT-3/4, Davinci), xAI Grok API or Google Gemini subscription or those running OpenAI API compatible models on their local machine (<a href="https://gpt4all.io">GPT4All</a>), on-premises, or on Azure Cloud.</td>
   </tr>
 </table>